 Prior to 2022, third-party settlement organizations only reported payments on 1099-K to the IRS if both of the following conditions were met:

 - The transactions exceed $20,000

 - The aggregate number of transactions exceed 200

-This means that contractors who receive payments of under $20,000 from third-party settlement organizations likely do not receive a 1099-K. And, they also won’t receive a 1099-MISC or 1099-NEC.
+This means that contractors who received payments of under $20,000 from third-party settlement organizations likely did not receive a 1099-K. And, they also likely didn’t receive a 1099-MISC or 1099-NEC.

-Keep in mind that some states have lower thresholds for 1099-K reporting from third-party settlement organizations.
-For example, Massachusetts requires Form 1099-K reporting for payments of $600 or more.
+Keep in mind that some states have different rules for 1099-K reporting from third-party settlement organizations.

 Payment settlement entities must distribute Form 1099-K to contractors and vendors by January 31.